 Update your watch to a newer model

-If you use a model that came out a few years ago (or more), it may be time to upgrade.
+It may be time to upgrade if you use a model that came out a few years ago (or more).

-With Apple continued research and development, newer Series watches (more recent release date) include updated sensors and technology that yield higher accuracy.
+With Apple’s continued research and development, newer Series watches (more recent release date) include updated sensors and technology that yield higher accuracy.

 We found that devices with higher cost, a more recent release date, and a larger market had higher accuracy.